samcarrington/code-style/pages/markdown/css.md

 ### Specificity

-- Use the least number of selectors required to style an element
+- Use the least number of selectors required to style an element. **Don't nest SCSS more than three levels deep**
 - Ideally use BEM and don't stack selectors in your CSS
 - Avoid adding element selectors to class definitions
 - Avoid using Ids in style definitions